-This interim report has been prepared in accordance with IAS 34, the Swedish Annual Accounts Act and RFR 2.
-Beijer Ref continues to apply the same accounting principles as those described in the latest Annual Report, with the exception of what is stated below.
-New and amended standards applied from 1 January 2016 are not deemed to have any significant effect on the Group’s or the parent company’s results or financial position.
+This interim report was prepared in accordance with IAS 34, the Swedish Annual Accounts Act and the Swedish Financial Reporting Board’s recommendation RFR 2 ‘Accounting for legal entities’.
+Beijer Ref continues to apply the same accounting policies and valuation methods as those described in the most recent annual report, except as specified in the following.
+New and amended standards applied as from 1 January 2017 are not expected to have any material effect on the Group’s or Parent’s profit or financial position.

-This interim report has not been the subject of examination by the Company’s Auditors.
+This interim report has not been reviewed by the Company’s auditors.